Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - The description of each of the parameters/variables used for the preview service/feature **MUST** start with:
   -  *"THIS IS A <PARAMETER/VARIABLE> USED FOR A PREVIEW SERVICE/FEATURE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS FOR CLARIFICATION"*

+#### ID: SFR2 - Category: Composition - WAF Aligned

+Modules **SHOUDLD** align to Well-Architected Framework (WAF) pillar recommendations, alongside Microsoft Cloud Security Benchmark (MCSB) and Microsoft Defender for Cloud (MDFC), where appropriate and applicable.

+They **SHOULD NOT** align to these recommendations when it requires an external dependency/resource to be deployed and configured and then associated to the resources in the module.

+Alignment **SHOULD** prioritize best-practices and security over cost optimization, but **MUST** allow for these to be overridden by a module consumer easily, if desired.

+{{< hint type=tip >}}

+Read the FAQ of [What does AVM mean by “WAF Aligned”?](/Azure-Verified-Modules/faq/#what-does-avm-mean-by-waf-aligned) for more information and examples.

+{{< /hint >}}

 ### Non-Functional Requirements

 #### ID: SNFR1 - Category: Testing - Prescribed Tests